Want to know how to feel more grateful in hard times?

 Although to many of us, this feels like the opposite of a gift, there are times in life when we are given a moment.
 (My heart really goes out to those struggling with this sickness, with loss, and with the financial crisis right now.)

 Whatever your struggle might be during this time, though, there is an offering in the storm.
 And that offering is learning how to truly be grateful.
 We didn’t see this coming, but boy did it ever.
 Our lives are flipped.
 Our lives are stripped.
-We are left with a choice: turn to complaining and sadness over the closed door, or practice being thankful for whatever opportunity this situation presents (even if we can’t see it clearly right now).
+We are left with a choice: turn to complain and sadness over the closed door, or practice being thankful for whatever opportunity this situation presents (even if we can’t see it clearly right now).

 Your choice will determine everything.
 “Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.” – Melody Beattie.